EARLY YEARS FOUNDATION STAGE SEPTEMBER 2014

 Learning and development

-Every child deserves the best possible start in life, which is what we aim to provide at St Bart’s Day Nurseries.
+Every child deserves the best possible start in life, which is what we aim to provide at Spring at St Bart’s.
 Children develop quickly between birth and age five, and their experiences at this time are known to have a major impact on their life chances.
 To promote this development we follow the Early Years Foundation Stage (EYFS), a national framework setting standards of learning giving children a broad range of knowledge and skills.

 Within the EYFS there are 7 areas of learning: